core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 It is intended as a means for an application to escape the limitations of its environment, with a special focus on web applications that use the Web Bluetooth {{webbluetooth}}.
 In that, it is similar to CoAP-over-WebSockets {{RFC8323}}.

-## Procedural status

-\[ This section will be removed before publication. \]

-The path of this document is currently not clear.
-It might attract interest in the CoRE working group, but might be easier to process as an indpenendent submission.

 ## Appplication example